dgroomes/spring-playground/README.md

 ### `config/`

-Showcasing configuration features of Spring Boot and the Spring Framework like Spring Profiles.
+Showcasing configuration features of Spring Boot and the Spring Framework like Spring profiles.

 See the README in [config/](config/).